vrm-c/UniVRM/README.md

 The standard implementation of 3D Avatar file format [VRM](https://vrm-consortium.org/en/) for [Unity](https://unity.com/).

-UniVRM supports import and export the VRM file at both runtime and editor.
-VRM is an extension of [glTF 2.0](https://www.khronos.org/gltf/), so this library also support the glTF file.
+VRM is an extension of [glTF 2.0](https://www.khronos.org/gltf/), so this library also support glTF 2.0 files.

 ## Features